Cannonb4ll/VehicleCollisions/README.md

 ## Installation

-Place the VehicleCollisions.net.dll inside your /callouts folder from FivePD.
+Place the VehicleIncidents.net.dll inside your /callouts folder from FivePD.

 ## Version

-This callout has been built with the latest API (1.1) so it will only support 1.1 or higher versions.
+This callout has been built with the latest API (1.0) so it will only support servers running FivePD 1.1 or higher versions.

 ## Issues & bugs